c4rlo/runapp/README.md

   (recommended, default) or as systemd [scope](https://www.freedesktop.org/software/systemd/man/latest/systemd.scope.html).
     - The latter means `runapp` directly executes the application, after registering it with systemd.
 - Run app either under `app-graphical.slice` (recommended for most cases, default) or under any other slice.
+- Option to run app in given working directory.
+- Option to run app with given environment variables.
 - If run from Fuzzel, derive unit name from `.desktop` name, per systemd recommendations.
 - On error, if not run from interactive terminal, show desktop notification.